America’s hypersonic enterprise appears to be crossing a key juncture this summer.

 Despite this promising trajectory, the team was disbanded and funding distributed to other priorities.
 By contrast, the X-15 flew 199 times between 1959 and 1968.
 This afforded tremendous learning and secured concrete progress.

 With China and Russia progressing rapidly on their own hypersonic programs, U.S. leaders were shocked into action a few years after the X-51 effort concluded.
-The military launched numerous programs, involving multiple services.
+The military launched numerous programs, involving multiple services are involved.

 Making up for decades lost is a difficult, costly proposition.
 Military officials worked incredibly hard to generate a new bench of talent, fight for ample funding, and educate key audiences about the hypersonic imperative.
 We are just beginning to see positive results from this surge, and we must maintain this sense of urgency.